svenschoenung/gulp-parameterized/README.md

 gulp.task('hello-gulp', parameterized.series('hello --name gulp'));
 ```

-Invoking the `hello-gulp` task on the command line:
+You can then invoke the `hello-gulp` task on the command line:

 ```
 $ gulp hello-gulp